theolemague/Soccer/README.md

 - include/
 - src/
 ```
-`src/` is a folder that contains all the .cpp files including the `main.cpp` file which is the starting point of the project. `include/` contains all the .hpp files and the SFML library used. `image/` contains all the .png images used. `build/` contains the .o and .d files created during build in the `objects/` folder and the executable and assets in the `app/` folder (Note that the objects and executable are not upload on Github so the need to be created, see build section). `Makefile` is the Makefile the project that shortcut all the command (uselly the project was made on Qt creator but so I created it).
+`src/` is a folder that contains all the .cpp files including the `main.cpp` file which is the starting point of the project. `include/` contains all the .hpp files and the SFML library used. `image/` contains all the .png images used. `build/` (this folder is not in the Github, it is created after the build, see the build section) contains the .o and .d files in the `objects/` folder and the executable in the `app/` folder. `Makefile` is the Makefile the project that shortcut all the command (uselly the project was made on Qt creator but so I created it).
 The Makefile uses the `c++` compiler (my version: Apple clang version 12.0.5 (clang-1205.0.22.9)) but if you use another one the `CXX` variable can be modified.
 ## Install
 ```zsh
 $ git clone https://github.com/theolemague/Soccer.git